BinaryBeanCounter/simplifi-power-tools/README.md

 ## Installation

-This is a BETA extension is must be installed manually Standard Chrome Extension via chrome://extensions/
+This is a BETA extension it must be installed manually Standard Chrome Extension via chrome://extensions/
 * clone repo to local desktop
 * goto chrome://extensions/